Army and Navy Sustainable Transport Package

 - Walking and cycling improvements at the Army and Navy and on the approaches to and from the junction

 - A 350-space expansion of Sandon Park and Ride

 - A 500-space expansion of Chelmer Valley Park and Ride

 Resembling the look of a hamburger, this type of roundabout has a main road running through it.
-Traffic would be able to travel straight through the centre of the junction between Essex Yeomanry Way and Parkway.
-Other movements would be made using the roundabout, with traffic signals used to manage flows and priority.
-The roundabout would predominantly have three lanes around the circulatory, while there would be two lanes in each direction on the road through the middle of central island between Parkway and Essex Yeomanry Way.
-A left-turn slip road would be created between Chelmer Road and Essex Yeomanry Way.
+Traffic will be able to travel straight through the centre of the junction between Essex Yeomanry Way and Parkway.
+Other movements will be made using the roundabout, with traffic signals used to manage flows and priority.
+The roundabout will predominantly have three lanes around the circulatory, while there will be two lanes in each direction on the road through the middle of central island between Parkway and Essex Yeomanry Way.
+A signalised left-turn slip road will be created between Chelmer Road and Essex Yeomanry Way.

 The proposed design includes significantly improved walking and cycling facilities at ground-level at the junction, replacing the current subway and creating attractive, safe and accessible routes.
 Fully segregated cycle lanes and direct crossings are proposed, in line with Department for Transport’s latest guidance.
-Optimised signal timings would help ensure pedestrians and cyclists can travel across the junction safely and quickly.
-New bus lanes and bus priority measures would be added on Parkway and the bus lane would be extended on Essex Yeomanry Way.
+Optimised signal timings will help ensure pedestrians and cyclists can travel across the junction safely and quickly in as few phases as possible.
+New bus lanes and bus priority measures will be added in both directions on Parkway and the bus lane will be extended on Essex Yeomanry Way.

 Following additional refinements to planned signal timings, alongside post-consultation design changes, we have been able to enhance estimated journey time improvements for the majority of modes of transport travelling through the junction.

-The latest modelled journey time improvements for the Hamburger Roundabout are:
+The latest modelled journey time improvements for the Hamburger Roundabout, as calculated for the Outline Business Case, are:

 - Average journey times for cyclists will be 44% quicker